seanpm2001/Commit-Count-Milestones/CCM/16/README.md

 **THIS LIST IS EXTREMELY INCOMPLETE!**

-As of 2022, Wednesday, August 24th, an uncounted number (at least 290) of my repositories have reached and/or surpassed 16 commits.
+As of 2022, Thursday, August 25th, an uncounted number (at least 294) of my repositories have reached and/or surpassed 16 commits.
 They include:

 | Repository | Reached 16 commits on this date |
 |---|---|